Coaching Basketball - Reducing TurnoversBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-If you read the sports pages, almost every day during basketball season there is a headline something to the effect that, "Tech Turnovers Cost Game" or "Turnovers Costly in Raiders Loss".
-And when television analysts discuss key stats, they often bring up not only turnovers, but "points off turnovers".
+During basketball season you'll frequently see a headline like, "Tech Turnovers Cost Game" or "Turnovers Costly in Raiders Loss".
+When TV analysts discuss key stats, they often bring up not only turnovers, but "points off turnovers".
 And point guards are graded on their "assists to turnover ratio".
-So turnovers are a bad thing... a killer if you have too many.
+So too many turnovers can be a killer.

 First a definition... a turnover occurs whenever the team with the ball loses possession of the ball to the opponent as the result of a steal, a bad pass, an offensive violation (e.g. traveling and others), stepping out-of-bounds, or an offensive foul.

-But don't despair... it's a common problem.
+But don't despair.
+It's a common problem.
 All coaches and many teams go through it.
-Players just want to use their athleticism and "play the game", without worrying about losing the ball.
-As a result, oftentimes a player is in too much of a hurry, gets out of control and the turnover occurs.
+Players want to use their athleticism and "play the game", without worrying about losing the ball.
+As a result, oftentimes a player is in too much of a hurry, out of control, and the turnover occurs.
 Coaches have to do what they can to reign them in and teach them to value each possession.
-We want our players to be aggressive and attack the defense, but there is a fine line between playing "on the edge" (under control) and "out of control".
+We want players to be aggressive and attack the defense, but there is a fine line between playing "on the edge" (under control) and "out of control".

-In studying the problem of turnovers, I have categorized them in two ways... based on (1) an error in a fundamental skill, and (2) the game situation in which the turnover occurs.
+I have categorized turnovers in two ways, based on (1) an error in a fundamental skill, and (2) the game situation in which the turnover occurs.

-Point-guards and all perimeter players must learn not to "carry" the ball when dribbling... they must avoid getting the hand under the ball.
-Again, these are fundamental skills that must be drilled.
+Point-guards and perimeter players must learn not to "carry" the ball when dribbling.
+They must avoid getting the hand under the ball.

 Point-guards must be tough and protect the ball.
 It's a bad turnover when your point guard "gets stripped" and has the ball stolen at half-court, and the opponent dribbles down for a lay-up.